-Battery Domestic Violence with Strangulation
+Domestic Battery with Strangulation

 Domestic violence, also known as spousal abuse, family violence, dating violence or domestic abuse, is defined as an act by a person against another person in a dating, marital, blood or friendly relationship.
 Domestic violence can be an assault, battery, false imprisonment or unlawful entry.
 The most common form of domestic violence is often referred to as domestic battery.

 Domestic battery is any kind of intentional and illegal use of force or violence against someone else.
 This could be anything from pushing and shoving to choking or strangulation.
 Often small relationship arguments can turn into a serious allegation of domestic battery.

 Nevada Laws Regarding Domestic Battery by Strangulation

-In July of 2009, a new bill went into effect, Assembly Bill 164, which increased domestic battery by strangulation to a felony.
+In July of 2009, a new bill went into effect.
+Assembly Bill 164 increased the classification of domestic battery involving strangulation to a felony.
 According to NRS 200.481, punishment for domestic violence through strangulation can either be classified as a Category B or C felony, with punishments including:

-Law Office of Joel M. Mann | Las Vegas Domestic Battery Attorney
+Law Office of Joel M. Mann | Las Vegas Battery by Strangulation Attorney

 If you or someone you know has been arrested for battery domestic violence with strangulation, contact an experienced domestic violence defense attorney to discuss the particular facts of your case, and your potential defenses.